 And the UK has some fantastic city destinations to choose from.
-Even after living here since 2014, there are still many UK cities I’d like to visit.
+Even after been living here since 2014, there are still many UK cities I’d like to visit.
 But so far, I haven’t been disappointed.
 That’s why I’ve put together a guide to the best UK city breaks – perfect for a few days away from home.
-(Not in any particular order, btw!)

 Let’s dive in!